BruceEckel/functional_error_handling/Functional Error Handling.md

 10
 """
 ```
-`console` is a tool in the GitHub repository that validates the correctness of the `console ==` expressions.
+`console` is a tool in the GitHub repository that validates the correctness of the `console ==` strings.
 If you run the program you’ll see the same output as you see in the `console ==` strings.

 `f2` returns a `str` to indicate an error, and an `int` answer if there is no error.
 In the pattern match, we are forced to check the result type to determine whether an error occurs and we cannot just assume it is an `int`.

 An important problem with this approach is that it is not clear which type is the success value and which type represents the error condition—because we are trying to repurpose existing built-in types to represent new meanings.

-In hindsight, it might seem like this “packaging” approach is much more obvious than the elaborate exception-handling scheme that was adopted for C++, Java and other languages, but at the time the apparent overhead of returning extra bytes seemed unacceptable (I don’t know of any comparisons between that and the overhead of exception-handling mechanisms, but I do know that the goal of C++ exception handling is to have zero execution overhead if no exceptions occur).
+In hindsight, it might seem like this “return package” approach is much more obvious than the elaborate exception-handling scheme that was adopted for C++, Java and other languages, but at the time the apparent overhead of returning extra bytes seemed unacceptable (I don’t know of any comparisons between that and the overhead of exception-handling mechanisms, but I do know that the goal of C++ exception handling is to have zero execution overhead if no exceptions occur).

 Note that in the definition of `g`, the type checker requires that you return `int | str` because `f2` returns those types.
 Thus, when composing, type-safety is preserved.
 This means you won’t lose error type information during composition, so composability automatically scales.

 ## Unifying the Return Type

 As you can see in the display of the `outputs` array, we now have the unfortunate situation that `outputs` contains multiple types (both `int` and `str`).
 The solution is to create a new type that unifies the “answer” and “error” types.
 We’ll call this `Result` and define it using generics to make it generally useful:

 ```python
 #: result.py
 # Result with OK & Err subtypes